Emily Dickinson Lexicon

 commend, v.
 [L. commendare, to commit to any one's charge, entrust, recommend.]

-- Give; deliver for care or keeping; to commit; entrust; deliver up with confidence.
+- Give; commit; entrust for safe keeping; deliver up with confidence.

 commensurate, adj.
 [L. commensurat-us < mensurare, to measure.]